Melody Journey: "Burst light" option

 Singers can claim a song via the "burst light" option, adapted from the dating show If You Are the One.
 When the "burst light" time window is announced, singers race to the "burst light" podium and press the numbered light corresponding to the songwriter's room of the song they wish to claim.
+Each singer may only use this option once and each song can only be claimed once.

 During the performance stage, both the matched version and the "burst light" version of the song are performed.
 In season 1, the audience votes between the two to determine if the "burst light" version has successfully challenged the matched version.
 If successful, both versions will be released on QQ Music and KuGou Music at the same time.
 If unsuccessful, the "burst light" version will be released 24 hours after the matched version.
 In season 2, the same rules apply except instead of the audience votes, the "burst light" version will be unlocked once it reach 100,000 music score on QQ Music and KuGou Music.